ianraphael/ianraphael.github.io/SnoTATOSsystemDescription.md

 can do the job, but current snow sensing systems are prohibitively expensive and difficult to transport and install.
 We set out to build an ultra-low power, affordable, distributed snow measurement system to fill the gap.
-SnoTATOS stations are ~98% less expensive, 92% lighter, and 50% faster to deploy than the current leading polar snow sensing systems, and with an average power demand of only 224 µA, a SnoTATOS station can achieve ~2,200 day endurance using a single D-cell battery.
+SnoTATOS stations are ~98% less expensive, 92% lighter, and 50% faster to deploy than the current leading polar snow sensing systems, and with an average power demand of only 224 µW, a SnoTATOS station can achieve ~2,200 day endurance using a single D-cell battery.

 ![image](/img/snotatos_system.png)